sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 ### Certificate revocation check

 The Sensu backend checks certificate revocation list (CRL) and Online Certificate Status Protocol (OCSP) endpoints for mutual transport layer security (mTLS), etcd client, and etcd peer connections whose remote sides present X.509 certificates that provide CRL and OCSP revocation information.

+## Synchronize time between agents and the backend

+System clocks between agents and the backend should be synchronized to a central NTP server.
+If system time is out of sync, it may cause issues with keepalive, metric, and check alerts.

+## Backend clusters

+You can run the backend as a standalone service, but running a cluster of backends makes Sensu more highly available, reliable, and durable.
+Sensu backend clusters build on the [etcd clustering system][2].
+Clustering lets you synchronize data between backends and get the benefits of a highly available configuration.

+To configure a cluster, read [Run a Sensu cluster][13] and review the [datastore configuration options][12].

+## Create event pipelines

+Sensu backend event pipelines process observation data and execute event filters, mutators, handlers, and pipelines.
+These resources are powerful tools to automate your monitoring workflows.

+Read the [event filter][9], [mutator][10], [handler][11], and [pipeline][70] references to learn more about these Sensu resources.
+Read [guides][71] like [Reduce alert fatigue with event filters][8] and [Send Slack alerts with handlers][7] for usage examples.

+## Schedule checks

+The backend is responsible for storing check definitions and scheduling check requests.
+Check scheduling is subscription-based: the backend sends check requests to [subscriptions][28], where they're picked up by subscribing agents.

+For information about creating and managing checks, read the [checks reference][5] and the guides [Monitor server resources with checks][3] and [Collect metrics with checks][4].

+## Configuration via flags

+You can specify the backend configuration with either a `/etc/sensu/backend.yml` file or `sensu-backend start` [configuration flags][15].
+The backend requires that the `state-dir` flag is set before starting.
+All other required flags have default values.
+Review the [example backend configuration file][17] for flags and defaults.
+The backend loads configuration upon startup, so you must restart the backend for any configuration updates to take effect.

 ### Configuration summary